Corydoras: In the aquarium

 The genus is well known among aquarists for its many ornamental species.
 Corydoras are quite placid and well suited to tropical freshwater community aquariums, as they get along well with most other species and are not aggressive.
 They are recommended to be kept in shoals of four to six or more.
 Corydoras are mostly bottom feeders, so they should be offered sinking pellets as well as supplements of live and frozen foods.
 If flake foods are used, care should be taken to prevent all food from being eaten by faster moving fish at the higher levels of the tank.

 Most Corydoras prefer water with a slightly basic pH between 7 and 8, and temperatures between 72–78 °F They do not do well in fish tanks with high nitrate levels.
 This ion leads to the infection of the barbels, which will shorten and become useless.
 The barbels may also be affected by constant contact with a sharp substrate.
 Contrary to popular belief, these fish can be kept in a tank with gravel without affecting their barbels, as long as there are no sharp edges on the gravel, although they do prefer sand substrate.
 They are more likely to thrive if there is an open area of substrate on the bottom of the tank where they can obtain submerged food.
 It is a myth that salt cannot be used on this species of fish as a means of parasite medication.
-Salt can be added to the water of the Corydoras catfish in order to rid the fish of ich infecton.
+Salt can be added to the water of the Corydoras catfish in order to rid the fish of ich infection.
 These fish are fairly easy to keep, being peaceful, hardy, active and entertaining.
 Occasionally they will dart to the surface, sticking their snout above the water for an instant to take a breath of air.
 This behavior is perfectly normal and is not an indication that anything is wrong with the fish.
 However, if this is done in excess, it can indicate poor water conditions.

 Where investigated, Corydoras species have been shown to be diurnal and crepuscular rather than nocturnal and activity can even peak at twilight.
 Corydoras are a very popular choice for a community aquarium and are widely kept throughout the world.
 Between the years of 2006 and 2015, over 8,600,000 Corydoras were exported from the state of Amazonas, accounting for roughly 6.06% of the state's ornamental fish exports during this time.
 Their longevity in the aquarium is noteworthy; C. aeneus is said to have lived 27 years in captivity and 20 years is not uncommon.

 Species

-As of April 2024, there are currently 171 extant species in this genus (as recognized by FishBase), as well as one known extinct species: